kylepratuch/Student-Sign-In/README.md

 ## Setup

-_Clone this repository.
-In your terminal: ```git clone https://github.com/kylepratuch/Student-Sign-In.git ``` Start a simple HTTP server in top level of project folder: ```python -m SimpleHTTPServer``` Navigate to localhost:8000._
+* Clone this repository.
+In your terminal: ```git clone https://github.com/kylepratuch/Student-Sign-In.git ```
+* Start a simple HTTP server in top level of project folder: ```python -m SimpleHTTPServer```
+* Navigate to localhost:8000.

 ## Technologies Used

 _This project makes use of:
-Angular, Javascript, HTML, CSS, Bootstrap._
+AngularJS, JavaScript, HTML, CSS._

 ### Legal